Mian Marghoob Ahmad: Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-121 (Lahore-IV) as a candidate of Pakistan Muslim League (N) (PML-N) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-121 (Lahore-IV) as a candidate of Pakistan Muslim League (N) (PML-N) in the 2008 Pakistani general election.
 He received 72,227 votes and defeated Aurangzeb Shaafi Burki, a candidate of Pakistan Peoples Party (PPP).
 In the same election, he ran for the seat of the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-151 (Lahore-XV) but was unsuccessful.
 He received 7 votes and lost the seat to Ijaz Ahmed Khan, a candidate of PML-N.

-He ran for the seat of the National Assembly as an independent candidate from Constituency NA-121 (Lahore-IV) in 2013 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly as an independent candidate from Constituency NA-121 (Lahore-IV) in the 2013 Pakistani general election but was unsuccessful.
 He received 555 votes and lost the seat to Mehr Ishtiaq Ahmed.